UniversalDependencies/docs/_qpm/dep/fixed.md

 -->

-1. Fixed multiword phrases that function as a unit and  depend on the head of the sentence with the [advmod]() dependency:
+1. Fixed multiword phrases that function as a unit and  depend  with the [advmod]() dependency on a verb or an adjective:

 ~~~ sdparse
 íšte na íšte astáve gi faf kavenǿno